 Thank you for visiting my web portfolio.
-My name is Martha Schaffer and I am Director of Foundational Writing and a lecturer at Case Western Reserve University in Cleveland, Ohio.
+My name is Martha Schaffer and I am Associate Director of Composition at Case Western Reserve University in Cleveland, Ohio.
 In addition to developing and teaching foundational writing courses for first-year students in the university’s unique writing-intensive seminar program, I am responsible for first-year writing program placement, faculty support and outreach, and active participation with the writing committee, which consists of the various faculty members who provide writing instruction and support to the university’s students.

-Currently, I teach first-year writing and advanced writing courses at Case Western.
+Currently, I teach first-year writing and advanced writing courses at Case Western, including courses in rhetoric and linguistics.
 I am passionate about the theory and practice of teaching writing to developing writers and teachers, writing across the curriculum, and writing assessment.

 My web portfolio offers information about my teaching practices and beliefs, my research interests, and my writing endeavors.
 Additionally, you can download my curriculum vitae here.
 Please feel free to contact me.